0xf1sh/CyanoPSP/README.md

-CyanogenMod-PSP-C
+CyanoPSP
 =================

-This is a C port of my CyanogenMod Shell.
-This isn't a port of cyanogenmod for android, it's a project created from scratch.
+This is a program that allows you to do everything a PSP can do with a little more handy features, but with a whole different UI.
+This isn't a port of cyanogenmod from android, it's a project created from scratch.
+It's purpose is similar to that of "iR Shell", but has a UI inspired by CyanogenMod.
 It will never allow you to run android apps, the psp system doesn't have the hardware capabilities to run android.
-It's purpose is similar to that of "iR Shell", but with a UI inspired by CyanogenMod.
 If developers are intrested, feel free to contact me through my email: sauskethunderkid@gmail.com

 This is not ready for release.
 Kindly wait for more updates.